chaoet11/PHP-Backend-management-system/README.md

 ## ⛔️ Notice

 For security reasons, remove security-related content, such as the location of Google OAuth Client ID and Client Secret.

+Therefore, some content may not be available for normal use.